Mjz86/C_colon/mcc.md

 5.  `seq_cst_barrier`( default):
- for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the one of the `relaxed,acquire,release,acq_rel,seq_cst` memory order, , this is one of the qualifiers one typically wants to not have on its function . similar to other qualifiers it can be casted by  `unsafe(seq_cst_barrier)`and is recursive by composition.
+ for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the one of the `relaxed,acquire,release,acq_rel,seq_cst` memory order, meaning any barrier is ok. this is one of the qualifiers one typically wants to not have on its function, tho its the safest default . similar to other qualifiers it can be casted by  `unsafe(seq_cst_barrier)`and is recursive by composition.

 *note : consume is deprecated in c++26 so i wont mention it.

+*note:
-*note: these are one of the things that the compiler can rely on to change the order of operations, typically without inlinging/synth we cant assume
+these are one of the things that the compiler can rely on to change the order of operations, typically without inlinging/synth we cant assume these.

 - `untrivialcastless`: